tobeybill/TISATAFL/report/Report.md

-These cases were correlated with a firm performance variable that we created using the aforementioned determinants.
-We split our dataset into three bins according to market size.
-Our study found that large firms have a negative correlation between CEO overcompensation and firm performance.
-Small firms have a positive correlation between CEO overcompensation and firm performance.
-Medium firms did not have a correlation between overcompensation and performance.
-In our study we have determined possible error sources.
-The datasets gathered from WRDS had missing fields which required either dropping the set or imputing missing variables in our regressions.
+These cases were correlated with a firm performance variable that we created using determinant gatheres from a literature search.
+For analysis, we split our dataset into three bins according to market size.
+Ultimately, our study found that large firms are negatively impacted by CEO overcompensation and firm performance, medium firms are positively impacted by it, and smaller firms have a negative average firm performance with underpayment of the CEO and both CEO and directors.

+Regarding potential sources of error, the datasets gathered from WRDS had missing fields which required either dropping of NaN values in the set or imputing missing variables in our regressions.
 Further analysis should be done with a larger data set spanning a longer set of years.
-Note: In this study we used companies listed on the S&P500.
+Note: In this study we used companies listed on the S&P 500.

 ---